-Mission San Jose was the fourteenth of the Spanish California Missions, and it was founded by Father Lasuen in 1797.
-This mission is one that had extended periods of decline over the last two centuries, but it has been reconstructed so that it is currently a prime example of the missions system in California.
+Mission San Jose was the fourteenth of the Spanish California Missions, and Father Lasuen founded it in 1797.
+This mission is one that had extended periods of decline over the last two centuries.
+Still, it has been reconstructed so that it is a prime example of the missions system in California.
 I visited it on my trip to see all of the missions which you can read about here, and read on for all the information Mission San Jose.

 - Cost: $5